opendatasoft/ods-documentation/source/managing_domain/03_analyzing_domain_usage/analyzing_actions_usage.rst

 API calls Errors
 ----------------

-In most cases you won't be able to do anything.
-Anyway we want to be transparent on your users' usage.
+In most cases, you won't be able to do anything.
+Anyway, we want to be transparent on your users' usage.

 .. list-table::
    :header-rows: 1